 A star athlete and the recipient of several scholarships, he attended Grambling State University where he served as a president of the Grambling chapter of Kappa Alpha Psi Fraternity.
-Honing his love of language and writing skills while working part time at the Shreveport Time and as editor-in-chief of the student paper, the “Gramblinite” led to an internship at the New York Times.
+Honing his love of language and writing skills while working part time at the Shreveport Times and as editor-in-chief of the student paper, The Gramblinite, led to an internship at The New York Times.

-Blow was Design Director for News until 2006 when he left for a position as the Art Director of National Geographic Magazine.
+Blow was design director for news until 2006 when he left for a position as the Art Director of National Geographic Magazine.
 He wedded the visual to the written word when he was made the first ever Visual Op-ed columnist for The New York Times in the spring of 2008.
-The widely read column, which employs words plus graphs and charts, began as a bi-monthly but became a bi-weekly feature in 2014.
+The widely read column, which employs text plus graphs and charts, began as a bi-monthly but became a bi-weekly feature in 2014.

 Primarily known for regularly sharing his passionate, sometimes controversial opinions on race and politics on CNN, MSNBC, and Al Jazeera among other media outlets, Blow’s public got a different view of the writer in 2014 when he released his memoir.